What to do when your child ruins everyone’s day with tantrums and outbursts? Learn how to turn a bad day around and embrace your child’s temperament.

 - On Accepting Your Children for Who They Are

 Tell me in the comments: Have you felt resentful toward your kids for the way they behave?
-What helps you turn things around when your child seems to ruin everyone’s day?
+What helps you turn things around when your child ruins everyone’s day?

 Get 20 quick parenting tips